Jnani-222/DataPreprocessing-MissingValues/README.md

 ### Handling Missing Values

 In this project, I adopt a pragmatic approach for handling missing values, taking into consideration the data type of the variable and its potential dependencies on other columns.
-Here's our general strategy:
+Here's my general strategy:

 ### Numerical Variables